FantasyLiner/C/README.md

 # C
-An emulation of DV algorithm
+An emulation of DV algorithm and OPSF (Dijkstra algorithm) on internet